Get our FREE IIFYM Weight Loss Starter Guide

 When reading about protein, you’ll hear recommendations all over the map.
 Some diets have you eating as much as 1.5-2 grams of protein per pound of body weight while others claim that 0.5 grams/lb. is the answer to the question of how much protein do I need in a day.

 Who’s right?
 And more importantly, what intake should you use?

 When it comes to protein intake, there are general recommendations that you can use, but if you want to get the best results possible, you need to consider a few factors as well.

 Let’s look at the main points that we always take into account when prescribing protein intakes for the clients we work with.

-The very first and possibly most important factor to consider when thinking about how much protein do we need in a day is the amount of lean body weight you have or, put another way, your overall body composition.
+The absolute first and possibly most important factor to consider when thinking about how much protein we need in a day is the amount of lean body weight you have.
+Or, to put it another way, your overall body composition.

-Since your protein recommendation is based off body weight, if you have a high degree of body fat, these estimations may be significantly off.
+Since your protein recommendation is based on body weight, if you have a high degree of body fat, these estimations may be significantly off.

 Your Calorie Intake